• Home

 What is Borderline Personality Disorder?

-A diagnosis of Borderline Personality Disorder also come with an increased risk of suicidality with at least 70% of those diagnosed attempting suicide.
-Of these attempts, roughly 10% will be successful in their attempts.
-The rate of completed suicides among individuals with Borderline Personality Disorder is more than 50 times higher than that of the general population.
+But here’s the really scary part: people with Borderline Personality Disorder are at a much higher risk of suicide than the general population.
+In fact, at least 70% of those diagnosed with the condition will attempt suicide at some point in their lives.
+And of those attempts, a shocking 10% will be successful.
+This means that the rate of completed suicides among people with Borderline Personality Disorder is more than 50 times higher than that of the general population.

 What are the signs of Borderline Personality Disorder?